Code-Institute-Submissions/NightValeCommunityRadio/README.md

 ##### User 1: As a user I expect to be able to check the weather before leaving my house.
 ##### User 2: As a user I expect to know what the upcoming events in my community are.
-##### User 3: As a user I expect to be able to be able to apply to intern at the radio station.
+##### User 3: As a user I expect to be able to be able to express interest in interning at the radio station.
-##### User 5: As a user I expect to be able to add my event to the community calendar.
+##### User 4: As a user I expect to be able to add my event to the community calendar.
-##### User 6: As a user I expect to be able to learn about other people in my community.

 #### Site Owner Goals:
 * Provide information to the community about upcoming events.
-* Gather applications for internships.
+* Gather application interest for internships.
+* Open pathways for communications from community.
-* Accurately display the weather.
+* Accurately display the weather, updated on a weekly basis.

 ## User Requirements and Expectations:
 ##### Requirements: